-The DFG Research Training Group “Statistical Modeling in Psychology” (SMiP) is a transregional collaboration of twelve renowned behavioral researchers from five German universities: University of Mannheim (Arndt Bröder, Edgar Erdfelder, Beatrice G. Kuhlmann, Thorsten Meiser, Sabine Sonnentag), Albert-Ludwigs-University Freiburg (Andrea Kiesel, Karl Christoph Klauer), Ruprecht-Karls-University Heidelberg (Andreas Voss), University of Koblenz-Landau at Landau (Benjamin E. Hilbig, Tanja Lischetzke), and Eberhard Karls University Tübingen (Mandy Hütter, Rolf Ulrich).
+The DFG Research Training Group “Statistical Modeling in Psychology” (SMiP) is a transregional collaboration of thirteen renowned behavioral researchers from five German universities: University of Mannheim (Arndt Bröder, Edgar Erdfelder, Beatrice G. Kuhlmann, Thorsten Meiser, Sabine Sonnentag), Albert-Ludwigs-University Freiburg (Andrea Kiesel, Karl Christoph Klauer), Ruprecht-Karls-University Heidelberg (Andreas Voss), University of Koblenz-Landau at Landau (Benjamin E. Hilbig, Tanja Lischetzke, Eunike Wetzel), and Eberhard Karls University Tübingen (Mandy Hütter, Rolf Ulrich).

 The coordinating university of the RTG SMiP is the University of Mannheim.
 Here, the spokesperson, Prof. Dr. Thorsten Meiser, the group's postdoc, Dr. Martin Schnuerch, and the coordinating center are affiliated.